Frequently Asked Questions Life Water Factory Wilp

 We do not yet know that exactly.
 The building plans have not yet been made and depend on the space required for the technical installation.
 In addition, we are installing a so-called helophyte filter of approximately 2.5 to 4 hectares.
 We started a pilot project at the Terwolde sewage treatment plant in 2019.
 We test the required technology in this.
 Only when we know the results of the pilot can we make building plans.
 The results will be known at the end of 2019.

 Local residents and environment

 There are different times when local residents have a say.
-As soon as we know where we want and can place the factory, we will inform in good time about the public participation procedures such as the permit and zoning plan procedure at the municipality.
+When we know where we want and can put the factory, we will inform the local residents about the public participation procedures such as the permit and zoning plan procedure at the municipality.